Also known as: plyometric push-up, plyo push-ups, plyo pushup, plyometric pushups, clapping push-ups

 Frequently Asked Questions

-What are the benefits of Explosive Push Ups?
+What are the benefits of explosive push-ups?

 What common mistakes should I avoid?

-How can I progress or modify this exercise?
+How can I progress or find alternatives?